mourner/suncalc/README.md

 |       | Waning Gibbous  |
 | 0.75  | Last Quarter    |
 |       | Waning Crescent |

+By subtracting the `parallacticAngle` from the `angle` one can get the zenith angle of the moons bright limb (anticlockwise).
+The zenith angle can be used do draw the moon shape from the observers perspective (e.g. moon lying on its back).

 ### Moon rise and set times